TRAIS-Lab/dattri/experiments/gpt2_wikitext/readme.md

 Four scripts are included in this example
 - `train.py`, the code is unchanged.
 Specific parameters are shown in following section.
-- `score.py`, code after "# ... dattri Code begins here ..." are `dattri` specific code.
+- `score_TRAK.py`, code after "# ... dattri Code begins here ..." are `dattri` specific code.
 The original code run TRAK-5 (5 independent ensemble on TRAK) and save the score file in `score.pt`
+- `score_LoGra.py`, code after "# ... dattri Code begins here ..." are `dattri` specific code.
+The original code run LoGra and save the score file in `score.pt`
 - `groundtruth.py`, code after "# ... dattri Code begins here ..." are `dattri` specific code.
 The original code calculate the LDS groundtruth for 50 checkpoints saved by `train.py`.
 The groundtruth is saved in `gt.pt`.
 - `spearman.py`, calculate the lds score.

 This experiment could only be run on cuda device.